- Rocket Homes

 With certain loans, before your DTI is calculated, a housing expense ratio is calculated.
 Here’s how they look at that:

 (Principal + Interest + Property Taxes + Insurance + Homeowners Association Dues) / Gross Monthly Income

 In a case where they both have to be looked at, your housing expense ratio is determined first and it can’t exceed a certain percentage of your income that varies based on what loan you qualify for.
 After that, all of your other debts are added in and your overall DTI is calculated.
 There are limits on how much debt you can have overall, and this is how your approval amount is calculated.

 It’s very important to be aware of what your credit looks like because your lender will get both your credit score and any existing debts you have from your credit report.
 Our friends at Rocket HQSM offer a free service where you can get your VantageScore® 3.0 credit score and report on a weekly basis from TransUnion®.1 You’ll get personalized tips based on the information in your report on how you can improve your score.

 Get A Mortgage Approval

 Once you’ve examined your budget and maybe put aside something for a down payment on the home you’ll be buying, it’s a good idea to get a mortgage approval that tells you how much you can afford.
 Most lenders call these preapprovals or prequalifications.
 The problem is that lenders often use the terms “preapproval” and “prequalification” interchangeably to mean the same thing.
-To clear up any confusion around this, our friends at Quicken Loans® have come up with a three-step system known as the Power Buying ProcessSM.
+To clear up any confusion around this, our friends at Quicken Loans® have come up with a multi-step system known as the Power Buying ProcessSM.

 In a Prequalified Approval, Quicken Loans will pull your credit to get a look at your credit report and scores from Equifax®, Experian™ and TransUnion®.
 The score that counts is the median FICO®mscore.
 If there’s more than one person on the loan, the lowest median credit score counts for qualification purposes.